 2012 WY Mathematics Content Standards 2014 Wyoming Content Standards Extensions Instructional Achievement Level Descriptor The Number System Know that there are numbers that are not rational, and approximate them by rational numbers.
-8.NS.1.
-Know that numbers that are not rational are called irrational.
-Understand informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats EE8.NS.1.
-Understand the comparability between fractions and decimals.
-Level IV AA Students will: EE8.NS.1.
-Round a number to the nearest hundredth when given a number containing a digit in the thousandths place.
+EE8.NS.1.
+Understand the comparability Level IV AA Students will: EE8.NS.1.
+Round a number to the nearest hundredth when given a number containing a digit in the thousandths place. called irrational.
+Understand informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats and decimals.
 Level III AA Students will: EE8.NS.1.
-Understand how to convert simple fractions into decimals, and expand a number through the hundredths place. eventually, and convert a decimal expansion which repeats eventually into a rational number.
+Understand how to convert simple fractions into decimals, and expand a number through the hundredths place. repeats eventually into a rational number.
 Level II AA Students will: EE8.NS.1.
 Understand how to convert simple fractions into decimals.
 Level I AA Students will: EE8.NS.1.
 Match / recognize equivalent fractions or decimals.
 8.NS.2.
-Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., $\pi$ 2).
-For example, by truncating the decimal expansion of $\sqrt{2}$ , show that $\sqrt{2}$ is between 1 and 2, then between 1.4 and 1.5, and explain how to continue on to get better EE8.NS.2.
-Understand the comparability between fractions and decimals.
+Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., π 2).
+For example, by truncating the decimal expansion of $\sqrt{2}$, show that $\sqrt{2}$ is between 1 and 2, then between 1.4 and 1.5, and explain how to continue on to get better approximations.
+EE8.NS.2.
+On a number line, plot a number that contains a digit in the tenths place.
 Level IV AA Students will: EE8.NS.2.
 On a number line, plot a number that contains digits in the tenths and hundredths places.
 Level III AA Students will: EE8.NS.2.
 On a number line, plot a number that contains a digit in the tenths place.
-Level II AA Students will: approximations.
-EE8.NS.2.
+Level II AA Students will: EE8.NS.2.
 Plot a number that falls between two whole numbers (i.e. 1.5, 4.5, 9.5).
 Level I AA Students will: EE8.NS.2.
 Identify whole numbers on a number line.
 Expressions and Equations Work with radicals and integer exponents.
 8.EE.1.
 Know and apply the properties of integer exponents to generate equivalent numerical expressions.
-For example, 32 x 3 - 5 = 3 - 3 = 1/33 = EE8.EE.1.
+For example, $32 \times 3 - 5 = 3 - 3 = 1/33 =$ EE8.EE.1.
 Know and apply the properties of integer exponents to whole numbers greater Level IV AA Students will: EE8.EE.1.
 Deconstruct two-digit whole numbers with integer exponents into multiplication expressions and calculate the product.
 Level III AA Students will: 1/27. than 1.
 EE8.EE.1.
 Deconstruct two-digit whole numbers with integer exponents into multiplication expressions.
 Level II AA Students will: EE8.EE.1.
 Deconstruct single-digit whole numbers with integer exponents into multiplication expressions and calculate the product.